Lord of the Flies: Themes

 The novel's major themes are morality, civility, leadership, and the potential for rapid degeneration into chaos in society that all explore the duality of human nature.

-Lord of the Flies portrays a scenario in which upper-class British children quickly descend into chaos and violence without adult authority, despite attempts by some of them to establish order and co-ordination.
-This subverts the colonial narration found in many British books of this period; for example, The Coral Island.
+Lord of the Flies portrays a scenario in which privileged British children quickly descend into chaos and violence without adult authority, despite attempts by some of them to establish order and co-ordination.
+This subverts the colonial narratives found in many British books of this period; for example, The Coral Island.
 Lord of the Flies contains various references to The Coral Island; for example, the rescuing naval officer describing the misadventures of the boys as a "jolly good show.
 Like the Coral Island."
 Golding's three central characters, Ralph, Piggy, and Jack, can also be interpreted as caricatures of the protagonists in The Coral Island.

 At an allegorical level, a central theme is how the desire for civilisation conflicts with the desire for power.
 Lord of the Flies also portrays the tension between groupthink and individuality, between rational and emotional reactions, and between morality and immorality.
 These themes have been explored in an essay by American literary critic Harold Bloom.

-Some examples of symbolism in Lord of the Flies are the signal fire, Piggy's glasses, and the conch shell, which may be read as representing hope, reason, democracy, and unity, among other interpretations.

 The novel also examines aspects of war, as the story is set during a war that has begun before the boys arrive on the island.
 Although the location of the island is never stated, it is sometimes thought to be somewhere in the Pacific Ocean, but John Sutherland argues that a coral island in the Indian Ocean is intended, based on remarks by Jack that the plane had stopped off in "Gib" (Gibraltar) and "Addis" (Addis Ababa), presumably en route to a refuge in Western Australia.
-In fact, an early manuscript, entitled Strangers From Within, explicitly placed the island near New Guinea and Borneo.
+In fact, an early manuscript, titled Strangers From Within, explicitly placed the island near New Guinea and Borneo.

 Genre and style

-As a tale of adventure and survival, Lord of the Flies fits the genre of Allegorical fiction.
+As a tale of adventure and survival, Lord of the Flies fits the genre of allegorical fiction.
 It also questions human morality, making it a work of philosophical fiction.
 The novel is styled as allegorical fiction, embodying the concepts of inherent human savagery, mob mentality, and totalitarian leadership.
 However, Golding deviates from typical allegory in that both the protagonists and the antagonists are fully developed, realistic characters.